International Classification of Diseases

 The International Classification of Diseases (ICD) or International Statistical Classification of Diseases and Related Health Problems constitutes a diagnostic classification standard and tool for all health disorders including epidemiological, clinical, research and health management issues.
 It is published and overseen by the World Health Organization (WHO) and is designed to improve the comparability of statistical data internationally between different locations and within the same location across different time periods.

-Uses of the international classification of diseases includes but is not limited to the following 1-3:
+Uses of the international classification of diseases include but are not limited to the following 1-3:

 - diagnostic codes for all health disorders including diseases, abnormal findings, signs and symptoms, social circumstances and external causes of injury or disease